-First aid has been around as long as people have been fighting each other in battles, from the early Egyptians’ use of bandages to dress battle wounds, to the Roman armies who had medics and an early kind of ambulance service (ambulare being the Latin verb “to walk”, so something to help you move).
+First aid has been around as long as people have been fighting each other in battles.
+Early Egyptians’ used bandages to dress battle wounds.
+The Roman armies had medics and an early kind of ambulance service (ambulare being the Latin verb “to walk”, so something to help you move).
 There is also evidence of the Greeks carrying out first aid procedures on battle victims.
 In 1099 the Order of St. John was established to train knights in first aid to prevent loss of life on the battlefield.

-Later on, in the 1700’s a society was formed to address the alarming number of drownings in the canals of Amsterdam, named The Society for The Recovery of Persons Apparently Drowned, and artificial respiration was born.
-It wasn’t until 1870 that a Prussian military surgeon Friedrich von Esmarch developed the training of soldiers in a range of treatment for injuries, including a version of the familiar triangular arm bandage with diagrams on it to help the first aider.
+Later, in the 1700’s a society was formed to address the alarming number of drownings in the canals of Amsterdam.
+They named it The Society for The Recovery of Persons Apparently Drowned, and artificial respiration was born.
+It wasn’t until 1870 under a Prussian military surgeon Friedrich von Esmarch soldiers were trained how to treat certain injuries.
+These included using a version of the familiar triangular arm bandage with diagrams on it to help the first aider.

 The first aid kit as we know it today, arose from a conversation in 1880 between Robert Johnson (of Johnson and Johnson fame) and a railway surgeon while travelling through the Rocky Mountains.
 Working on railways was very dangerous and railway surgeons often had to operate a long way from emergency facilities.
-The idea was hatched to have a stock of sterile bandages and other items in a Supply Case on each train, so that surgeons could provide temporary treatment until an emergency centre was reached.
-This was so successful that Johnson went on to provide a variety of different kits for commercial use, depending on where they were to be used.
+The idea was hatched to have a stock of sterile bandages and other items in a Supply Case on each train.
+Surgeons could then provide temporary treatment until an emergency centre was reached.
+This was so successful that Johnson went on to provide a variety of different kits for commercial use.

-Employers are responsible for making sure that employees receive immediate attention if they are taken ill or are injured at work.
-Accidents and illness can happen at any time and first aid can save lives and prevent minor injuries from becoming major ones.
-You need to make arrangements for first aid, which means for very small, low risk workplaces, appointing someone to take charge, call emergency services and stock the first aid box.
+The HSE enforces the requirement that employers are responsible for ensuring that employees receive immediate attention if they are taken ill or are injured at work.
+Accidents and illness can happen at any time.
+First aid can save lives and prevent minor injuries from becoming major ones.
+You need to make arrangements for providing first aid.
+This means for very small, low risk workplaces, appointing someone to take charge, call emergency services and stock the first aid box.
 You don’t have to have a trained first aider, but many workplaces opt to do this anyway.
 The number of first aiders you have will depend on the type of work you do and the staffing arrangements, to allow different shifts and holidays to be covered.

 Whatever arrangements you make, you must ensure that all staff are informed so that they know who to contact and where first aid kits are located.
 A First Aid notice with a list of first aiders and other basic information should be posted somewhere prominent, also think about any reading or language difficulties.